 If your property is located in a hot seller’s market where home values are rising and buyers are snapping up every house that comes available, you may be able to get away with doing less.

 However, if you’re in a slower market or a full-fledged buyer’s market, then you’re better off spending a little money and effort on improving your property.
-If you don’t, you’ll either have to list at a rock-bottom price, or expect to sit on the market for months (which will slowly lower your list price over time).

 2. Your competition